2019 Rock Program Schedule

 Knots Night will be held on Tuesday March 26th from 7-9pm.
 In the first half, we will go into detail about how the program works and what you need to do to complete the program.
 In the second half, we will go over the knots that you will need to know.

 There are five weekends, starting in early April and running through early May.
 To complete the program, students must attend five days of instruction.
 For the first weekend (Belay & Anchors weekend) both Saturday and Sunday are required.
 There are three other required weekends, for which students may choose which day (Saturday or Sunday) to attend.
-There is also an optional day at which students can practice skills and complete program requirements.
+There is also an open climbing day at which students can practice skills.

 Program weekends start at 8:15am.
 Each day of the program, students are split into small groups: generally six or fewer students, an instructor, and one or more assistants.

 |Info night (optional)||Tuesday, March 12th, 7-8 PM||AMC Headquarters, 10 City Square, Charlestown|